khalyomede/piper-php/README.md

 Me and my brother, [aminnairi](https://github.com/aminnairi).

 ## Why creating Piper ?
 We literally fell in love with [Gulp.js](http://gulpjs.com/), which is a task automater that is famous for simplifying your front process, like minifying, processing files, ...
-And we searched the first pages to hopefuly find a repository for using pipes in PHP but did not find anything !
+We searched to hopefuly find a repository for using pipes in PHP but did not find anything that fit our needs !
 So we wanted to made it for you guys :)

 ## How to install it without Composer ?
 Worry no more, Piper-PHP got you covered.
 Simply copy the content of the file `/src/piper.php`, removes the `namespace Khalyomede;` and include this file in your project.
 You are good to go !